CreepCrawly/SQL-Server-BinaryClock/README.md

 to switch unicode char to display run:

 EXECUTE [dbo].[BinaryClockSQL] @unicodeCharStyle = 1 -- Replace the int value with required value

+Still WIP - additions to be done
+Help - create help section for the SP
+Pivot - ability to Pivot the columns which displays Binary values UnicodeChar - Add larger collection of unicode characters